-For those newer to Open Source, a good way to get involved is to find an interesting program, attend one of its working group meetings, and read through its Google Group mailing list archives.
-More experienced Open Source developers may be ready to immediately participate actively in a working group, or to even start contributing code to a project.
+For those newer to Open Source, a good way to get involved is to find an interesting program, attend one of its open source project meetings, and read through its Google Group mailing list archives.
+More experienced Open Source developers may be ready to immediately participate actively in a project, or to even start contributing code to a project.
 There are multiple ways to engage with the FINOS community:

 Financial services firms face a variety of barriers, both real and perceived, that impede adoption of Open Source software and related software development practices.
 These obstacles include: